Botanical Name - Cistus ladaniferus

 Uses - Antiviral and antibacterial.
 An uplifting and reviving oil.
 Warming for the chest and clearing to the lungs.
 Soothes aching muscles and eases stiff joints.
 Gentle for children.
 May be useful for jet lag.

 Caution - Possible skin sensitivityAroma - Fresh, coniferous, woodyExtraction - Steam distillation Part of Plant - NeedlesCountry of Origin - FranceChemical Constituents - Beta-pinene, sabinene, terpinolene

 Uses - Astringent and tonic, warming and uplifting.
 Enhances mental focus and revives tired muscles.
 Supports chest and lungs.

 Botanical Name - Pelargonium graveolens

-Aroma - Beautiful, floral and rosyExtraction - Steam distillation Part of Plant - LeavesCountry of Origin - MadagascarChemical Constituents - Citronellol, Citronellyle formiate, Geraniol
+Aroma - Rich, rosy, sweet and slightly mintyExtraction - Steam distillation Part of Plant - LeavesCountry of Origin - MadagascarChemical Constituents - Citronellol, Citronellyle formiate, Geraniol

 Uses - Balancing, women's health, soothing.
 Circulation, skin rejuvenating.
 Much used in perfumery.